Audit logs

 # Latest post-install logs

 From the firewall and cluster context menus you can also open Latest post-install logs.
-This uses the same audit log panel, but it preloads the From timestamp filter with the latest installation date of the selected firewall or cluster.
+This uses the same audit log panel, but it preloads the Start time from filter with the latest installation date of the selected firewall or cluster.

+For clusters, FWCloud uses the most recent installation date among the cluster nodes.
 If the object has never been installed, FWCloud uses its creation date as the initial reference instead.
+When an installation date exists, the search starts just after that timestamp so the installation entry itself is not included.
 This view is useful to review the changes made after the last deployment.

 # Downloading and permissions

 The Download button exports the currently displayed rows to a JSON file.
+It exports the visible list data, not every detailed payload behind the +Info action.
 This is useful for external review, incident analysis, or sharing a filtered subset of the audit trail.

 Administrators can query the complete audit log dataset.
 Non-administrator users can only see entries associated with their own user or current session.

-If internal audit logging is enabled on the server, this same panel can also show background events generated by internal processes such as archivers, workers, and import tasks.
+If internal audit logging is enabled on the server, this same panel can also show background events generated by internal processes such as cron tasks, workers, archivers, and import tasks.
+These entries use a system user and include their runtime context in the detail view.

 To configure how long audit entries remain in the live database and archive files, visit Audit log history archiver .